2-Level Reinforcement Learning for Ships on Inland Waterways: Path Planning and Following

 \subsection{\rd{Path following algorithms}}

 The PF task describes the derivation of low-level control commands from a given local path.
-First, the controller, sometimes called \emph{autopilot}, needs to derive a guidance law from the received set of waypoints, \rd{which is typically a vector-field guidance (VFG, \citealt{nelson2006vector}), a line-of-sight guidance \citep{fossen2003line}, a pure pursuit guidance \citep{papoulias1993nonlinear}, or a constant bearing guidance law \citep{fossen2021handbook}.
-The functionality of the VFG mechanism, which is used throughout the paper, will be detailed in \rd{S}ection \ref{subsec:VFG}.
-Moreover, we refer the reader to \cite{breivik2009guidance} for additional information on guidance methods.}

-Once the directional awareness is established through the guidance law, the next step is to convert it into a low-level actuator command that minimizes spatial angular and deviation from the desired path and the guidance signal.
-These actuator commands are typically a propeller or rudder adjustment to control the vessel's speed and course, respectively.
+First, the controller needs to derive a guidance law from the received set of waypoints \rdd{\citep{breivik2009guidance, fossen2021handbook}.
+In this study, we use the vector-field guidance (VFG, \citealt{nelson2006vector}) detailed in Section \ref{subsec:VFG}}. \rdd{Second, the controller converts the directional awareness established through the guidance law to} low-level actuator command\rdd{s} that minimize spatial and angular deviation from the desired path and the guidance signal.
+The actuator\rdd{s} are typically propeller\rdd{s} or rudder\rdd{s} to control the vessel's speed and course, respectively.
 In this paper, we focus on using rudder adjustments as the primary actuator command.
 Steering changes are preferred over speed adjustments due to fuel considerations and better visual and radar observability of \rd{the} course changes by other ships \citep{wang2017ship}.

 Various control algorithms can be employed to translate the guidance signal into an actuator command.
 Arguably\rd{,} one of the most popular techniques is the classic proportional-integral-derivative (PID) controller \citep{paramesh2021unified}, which will also serve as a benchmark for our PF module.
-Further methodologies used in the literature include $H_\infty$ control \citep{donha1998}, linear quadratic Gaussian control \citep{sharma2012autopilot}, model predictive control \citep{annamalai2015robust}, sliding motion control \citep{liu2018ship}, backstepping control \citep{zhang2017improved}, \rd{$\mathcal{L}_1$ adaptive control \citep{breu2011}, or dynamic surface control \citep{wan2020improved}, to mention a few.
-For a comprehensive comparison of path following control methods for ASVs, we refer to the recent survey of \cite{xu2023review}.}
+Further \rdd{conventional} methodologies used in the literature include $H_\infty$ control \citep{donha1998}, linear quadratic Gaussian control \citep{sharma2012autopilot}, model predictive control \citep{annamalai2015robust}, sliding motion control \citep{liu2018ship}, backstepping control \citep{zhang2017improved}, \rd{$\mathcal{L}_1$ adaptive control \citep{breu2011}, or dynamic surface control \citep{wan2020improved}, to mention a few.
+For a comprehensive comparison of \rdd{PF} control methods for ASVs, we refer to the recent survey of \cite{xu2023review}.}